 Networking Sometimes Has a Bad Reputation…

 But even proponents of networking as a business strategy admit that many people don’t like to do it and have a low opinion of the activity itself.
 A 2016 Harvard Business Review article, for example, pinpoints multiple negative impressions businesspeople have of networking.
 Among them: networking is a waste of time, a somewhat artificial way to get to know people, and self-serving all too often.
 Plus, it takes time away from work and stronger business ties.
+Whether we like it or not, networking can have a really positive impact on your business, and if you are looking to attend some HVAC Networking Events, there are many going on both locally and nationally.

 It’s possible that these conceptions of what networking had their genesis in the rise of networking as a concept, with attendant exchanges designed to exchange business cards and contact information.
 Digital networking, like LinkedIn, can become a game of numbers in a network rather than actual strength.